Vortecsmaster/EA_NativeScripting/0-Resources/0-Keys_and_Adresses.md

 # Keys and Addresses - First steps using the Cardano blockchain

-## Part 1 Create a new set of keys and address
+## Activity 0-1 Create a new set of keys and address
 Lets create an environment variable as shortcut, you can make it permanent including in the .bashrc file, and restarting terminal.
 ```bash
     export PREVIEW="--testnet-magic 2"
 ```

 ### Note: The Below steps will help you setup an address and fund it with testAda.
-If not, execute the following steps to create the address and fund it with test ada.
+Execute the following steps to create the address and fund it with test ada.

 ```bash
     cardano-cli address key-gen \
     --verification-key-file payment1.vkey \